Amazon Business Prime American Express Card Review

 - 2% cash back at U.S. restaurants and U.S. gas stations, and on wireless telephone services purchased directly from U.S. service providers

-- 1% cash back on everything else you spend money on
+- 1% cash back on all other eligible spending

 We should mention here that the cash back actually will come to you in the form of Amazon rewards points - which can then be applied to purchases on your card statement or toward purchases at the Amazon.com checkout.